-AUTHORITY
+INTRODUCTION AUTHORITY

-Section 65302a of the California Government Code requires the County to adopt a "land use element which designates the proposed general distribution and general location and extent of the uses of the land for housing, business, industry, open space, including agriculture, natural resources, recreation, and enjoyment of scenic beauty, education, public buildings and grounds, solid and liquid waste disposal facilities, and other categories of public and private uses of land.
+The Land Use Element designates the type, intensity, and Section 65302a of the California Government Code requires the County to adopt a "land use element which designates the proposed general distribution and general location and extent of the of uses of the land for housing, business, industry, open space, including agriculture, natural resources, recreation, and enjoyment of scenic beauty, education, public buildings and grounds, solid and liquid waste disposal facilities, and other categories of public and private uses of land.
 The land use element shall include a statement of standards of population density and building intensity recommended for the various districts and other territory covered by the plan.
 The land use element shall identify areas covered by the plan which are subject to flooding and shall be reviewed annually with respect to those areas.
 The land use element shall designate, in a land use category that provides for timber production, those parcels of real property zoned for timberland production pursuant to the California Timberland Productivity Act of 1982."
 Stanislaus County does not have any land which falls under the latter category.